ephraimd/SMQTT/README.md

 # SMQTT
 A simple MQTT server for quick and very low bandwidth message transfer

-Its pretty easy to use...if i had documented it.
+>Project no longer under maintenance.
+You can create issues if you need it to be resurrected Its pretty easy to use...if i had documented it.

   But building it is a breeze; you can simply build it with the D command